Savannah Guthrie Admits She Has Struggled With Patience While Working From Home

 Guthrie and her husband set up a makeshift studio for her in their basement where she has been anchoring the Today Show.
 The rest of her day is spent with Vale and her other child, 3-year-old Charley.

-Guthie is not the only one who has found this time to be a challenge.
-As The Inquisitr previously reported, her co-anchor Kotb broke down in tears on Friday after an emotional interview with Drew Brees.
+Guthrie is not the only one who has found this time to be a challenge.
+As The Inquisitr previously reported, her co-anchor, Hoda Kotb, broke down in tears on Friday after an emotional interview with Drew Brees.